Swimming at Blue Hole

 He also said we should look for an old, rusted, blue and white sign that said Blue Hole, so it was a small victory when we saw this!

-The name of the park is Wanda’s Blue Hole Park, LLC, and admission is $10 per vehicle.
-Camping is available, as well as swimming, and there are even cabins for rent!
+The name of the park is Wanda’s Blue Hole Park, LLC, and admission is $15 per vehicle.
+Camping is available, as well as swimming.
 Contact information and clear directions from Tulsa are at the bottom of this post.

 As soon as we drove in and found a parking spot, we were thrilled and knew it was worth the drive and getting lost!